brootaylor/brootaylor-v3/src/_content/pages/homepage.md

 # Populates the opening / `lead` text on a page
 lead:
   - I build websites and have been doing so for around two decades.
-I recently worked with <a href="/work#:~:text=Hugo%20%26%20Cat">Hugo & Cat</a> to deliver a website for one of their clients.
+I recently collaborated with <a href="/work#:~:text=Hugo%20%26%20Cat">Hugo & Cat</a> on a web project for ECARX.
   - I specialise in the “<a href="https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/"><em>front-of-the-front-end</em></a>”, the somewhat broad and fuzzy intersection between design and back-end engineering.

 # Page-specific metadata content added to the `<head>`